CodeReclaimers/neat-python/docs/config_file.rst

     * *unconnected* - No connection genes are initially present.
     * *fs_neat* - One connection gene from one input to all hidden and output genes.
 (This is the FS-NEAT scheme.)
-    * *fully_connected* - Each input gene is connected to all hidden and output genes, and each hidden gene is connected to all output genes.
+    * *full* - Each input gene is connected to all hidden and output genes, and each hidden gene is connected to all output genes.

 * *max_weight*, *min_weight*
     Connection weights (as well as node bias and response) will be limited to this range.